 The painful reality is that the Consensus wants conformity to be the norm, to prevent a majority from thinking outside the box.
-The institutionalization of “desire” makes people believe that they are happy machines of consumption, that working and spending are their prerogatives.
+The institutionalization of “desire” makes people believe that they are happy machines of consumption and that working and spending are their prerogatives.

 The Consensus doesn’t teach to be loved nor love but its opposite: to be wanted and want

-The Consensus doesn’t teach us how to love our selves but instead sustains the pattern of cultivating sexual fixations and all sorts of fetish.
+The Consensus doesn’t teach us how to love our selves but instead sustains the pattern of cultivating sexual fixations and all sorts of fetishes.
 The ego is highly responsive to the hyper-sexualization of genders.
-Even children are no longer allowed to be kids as they already are exposed to “gender fluidity” at the age of two or three.
+Even children are no longer allowed to be kids as they are already exposed to “gender fluidity” at the age of two or three.
 The Consensus is stealing their childhood.

 The worship of materialism has made society superficial to the point that general awareness doesn’t see that Humanity is, in fact, a body.
-The Consensus doesn’t teach to care about humanity but ambition at whatever costs, regardless of the pain and the loneliness of others.
-Here is a striking example among others: according to ecowatch and many other orgs, Fast Fashion is the 2nd largest polluter but that doesn’t prevent H&M and the like to flood us with their unrecyclable fabrics while paying its laborers 50 cents per hour.
+The Consensus doesn’t teach us to care about humanity but ambition at whatever costs, regardless of the pain and the loneliness of others.
+Here is a striking example among others: according to eco watch and many other organizations, Fast Fashion is the 2nd largest polluter, but that doesn’t prevent H&M and the like from flooding us with their unrecyclable fabrics while paying its laborers 50 cents per hour.